Safety, health, and learning are the only priorities.

 Advancing the healthy schools’ movement for both new and existing environments.

 All students deserve safe and healthy environments to achieve their academic potential.
-Over the 2021-2022 school year, we will be releasing new documents each month that we hope will help school communities foster safe and healthy learning environments.
+We released new documents each month that we hope will help school communities foster safe and healthy learning environments.

 As you read our recommendations, we invite you to imagine how these design interventions will impact Riley, an imaginary—but very real—student.
 Like many students, Riley relies on school for more than just their education.
 It’s also where they eat breakfast and lunch, socialize with friends, and receive their most reliable Internet connection.
 We owe it to students like Riley to make school buildings as inviting, safe, and healthy as they can be.